fbac/benchdb/README.md

 ## Technical debt

-- Divide packages instead of using package main
+- Divide packages instead of using only package main
+- Use real production-ready folder tree, inside internal/ and divided by pkg/ and cmd/
 - Create doc.go per package
-- Use real production-ready folder tree
-- Coverage 100%
+- Test coverage 100%
 - Use logrus to log by level